Nitesh-N-D/my-web-experiments/README.md

 # my-web-experiments

-A collection of small HTML projects created to practice and improve web development skills.
-Each project demonstrates basic to intermediate HTML concepts such as headings, paragraphs, lists, images, links, tables, forms, and simple layouts.
+A collection of small web projects created to practice and improve frontend development skills.
+Each project demonstrates basic to intermediate concepts using **HTML, CSS, and JavaScript**.

-A repository of small HTML snippets and mini-projects created for practice and learning purposes.
+A repository of small web snippets and mini-projects created for practice and learning purposes.
-These snippets cover fundamental HTML concepts such as headings, paragraphs, lists, links, and images.
+These projects cover fundamental **HTML structures, CSS styling, and JavaScript interactivity**.
-Some examples also include basic layouts, forms, tables, and interactive elements.
+Some examples also include forms, tables, layouts, and dynamic elements.

 - Basic HTML structures
+- CSS styling and layouts
-- Image examples
+- JavaScript interactivity
-- Sample pages
+- Sample pages and mini-projects